aidancapaldi/arm-processor/README.md

 Due credit goes to my colleague, Ariel Mahler, who wrote one of the testbenches (`cput5armtbAriel.v`) for the program.
 Credit for the `cpuarm5tb.v` testbench goes to Dr. Julius Marpaung.

+Christian Bender also wrote one of the included testbenches.

 ##### Schematic Diagram